dat600-2024/info/README.md

 # Course Information
 Algorithm Theory (DAT600)
+This course is about algorithm theory and complexity theory.
+## Content
-This course is about algorithm theory and complexity theory, which includes the following topics: Graphs and graph algorithms, greedy algorithms, dynamic programming, linear programming, and NP-completeness
+Introduction to algorithm theory and complexity theory; Sorting and order statistics, datastructures , advanced design and analysis techniques, graphs and graph algorithms, multithreaded algorithms, NP-completeness.
 ## Quick Links

 - [Lecture Plan](lecture-plan.md)